WebstoneHQ/webstone-plugins/CONTRIBUTING.md

 _Fun fact_: Thanks to this simplicity, any regular SvelteKit web application can be turned into a Webstone project by adding the `@webstone/cli` and `@webstone/core` dependencies.
 Once installed, the Webstone CLI can be leveraged to further develop the project.

-### `webstone-dev-app`

-This is a development app where you can test changes made to the `webstone` directory above.
-The dev app's Webstone CLI is symlinked to the `webstone/packages/cli` package.
-The app runs on port 3000.
-To preview the web app, use the "Remote Explorer" panel on the left-hand side to open port 3000 in a new browser tab or run `gp url 3000` to get the URL.

 ## Test framework changes

 Each package in `webstone/packages/*` contains a `dev` script defined in the `package.json` file.
 This script watches source files and when it detects a change, generates the package's output.
 Often, this is either an `esbuild` or `tsc -w` kind of command.

-As you change packages, the `webstone-dev-app` project has access to these changes instantly due to the symlink that exists from the Webstone CLI in `webstone-dev-app/node_modules/@webstone/cli` to the `webstone/packages/cli` directory.
+As you change packages, the `_dev-app` project has access to these changes instantly due to the symlink that exists from the Webstone CLI in `_dev-app/node_modules/@webstone/cli` to the `./packages/cli` directory.

 ## Release a package